Blog

 • X-ray:

-• This will be used to rule out a broken bone in your ankle or foot
+• This will be used to rule out a broken bone in your ankle or foot.

 • Ultrasound:

-• This scan will show the damage to the ligament tissue
+• This scan will show the damage to the ligament tissue.

-Grades of Ankle Sprain
+Grade of Ankle Sprain

 • Grade 1 Sprain (Mild):